9 Best Payroll Services for Small Businesses in 2023

 - Global payroll: $20 per employee or contractor monthly

-- EoR services: $599 per employee monthly
+- EOR services*: $599 per employee monthly

-*Pricing is based on a quote we received.
+*Pricing is based on a quote we received

-You get automated payroll and tax filings for federal, state, and local taxes.
+- Full-service payroll: You get automated payroll and tax filings for federal, state, and local taxes.
 Employee payments can be done via direct deposits and checks.
 Rippling also offers automatic compliance services that include new hire reporting and year-end tax reporting.
 The provider can even help you manage global payroll so you can pay employees and contractors working in different parts of the world.

 Pros

-- Unlimited and automatic payroll runs
+- Unlimited payroll runs with a low-cost contractor payments plan

 - Next- and same-day direct deposit options